ALTER NETWORK POLICY¶

 ALLOWED_IP_LIST = ( [ ip_address ] [ , ip_address , ... ] )

-Snowflake recommends using network rules in conjunction with network policies rather using this parameter.
-Use the ALLOWED_NETWORK_RULE_LIST parameter to specify network rules that contain IPv4 addresses.
+Snowflake recommends using network rules in conjunction with network policies rather than using this property.
+Use the ALLOWED_NETWORK_RULE_LIST property to specify network rules that contain IPv4 addresses.

 BLOCKED_IP_LIST = ( [ ip_address ] [ , ip_address , ... ] )

-Snowflake recommends using network rules in conjunction with network policies rather using this parameter.
-Use the BLOCKED_NETWORK_RULE_LIST parameter to specify network rules that contain IPv4 addresses.
+Snowflake recommends using network rules in conjunction with network policies rather than using this parameter.
+Use the BLOCKED_NETWORK_RULE_LIST property to specify network rules that contain IPv4 addresses.

 COMMENT = 'string_literal'